If something breaks in my home do I have to fix it?

 We base how quickly we respond to repairs on how dangerous they are to your health and safety, or how much they affect your ability to live in your home comfortably.

 Repairs that seriously impact the ability to live in your home comfortably, or that may affect your health and safety, will be attended to within 24 hours.
 Depending on the severity of the issue we may attend sooner should this be deemed to be necessary.
+Examples of these urgent repairs include:

 All other repairs will be organised with you at your own convenience.
 This means the person who you report the repair to will assess the situation and determine if it is an emergency.
 If it is not an emergency, they will arrange a time and date that is convenient for yourself, for a contractor to come and do the repair.
+Non-urgent repairs will be seen to and solved within 28 days of the repair being reported.
+Examples of these non-urgent repairs include:

 Who will do the repair?